5 Players From WI vs AUS T20Is Who Could Hit Headlines In IPL Trade News And At IPL 2026 Auction Ft. Former RCB Duo - Cricxtasy

 The West Indies big-hitter endured a tough outing for the Rajasthan Royals (RR) in the latest IPL season.
 With four botched chases to his name and a huge price tag of INR 11 crore, the Royals management is unlikely to retain him ahead of the next season.

-However, the Caribbean star quickly turned it around in MLC 2025 to become the sixth highest run-scorer of the tournament with 340 runs in eight fixtures at an astonishing strike rate of 209.87.
-He also powered his team, Seattle Orcas, to three successive wins with his consecutive unbeaten knocks of 97*(40), 64*(26) and 78*(37), respectively.
-His continuation of the blazing form may propel the IPL franchises to trade or acquire the batter ahead of the next IPL season.
+However, the Caribbean star quickly turned it around in MLC 2025 to become the sixth-highest run-scorer of the tournament.
+He amassed 340 runs in eight fixtures at an astonishing strike rate of 209.87.
+He also powered his team, Seattle Orcas, to three successive wins with his consecutive unbeaten knocks of 97*(40), 64*(26), and 78*(37), respectively.
+If he continues his blazing form, he may propel the IPL franchises to trade or acquire the batter ahead of the next IPL season.

 This West Indies spinner may attract IPL franchises after developing a new and rare skill of simultaneously bowling finger and wrist spin.
 Though the player has participated in several T20 leagues, including the Caribbean Premier League (CPL) and the Global Super League (GSL), he is yet to feature in the IPL.

 Moreover, his ability to strike well with the bat could be an additional advantage for the IPL teams.
-He has bagged seven wickets in four innings, including a best performance of 3/9, in the ongoing GSL 2025.
+He has bagged seven wickets in four innings, including a best performance of 3/9, in the recent GSL 2025.
 The 30-year-old also scalped 32 wickets for the West Indies at an economy of 7.62.
-The Sunrisers Hyderabad (SRH) and RR might look to include the player in their squad for the IPL 2026, based on his performance in the upcoming West Indies vs Australia T20I series.
+Sunrisers Hyderabad (SRH) and RR might look to acquire Motie in the IPL 2026 auction, based on his performance in the upcoming West Indies vs Australia T20I series.

+For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.